John Gutfreund: Career

 At Billy Salomon's invitation, the young Gutfreund joined Salomon Brothers as a trainee in the statistical department.
 After several months, Gutfreund became a clerk in the municipal bond department, eventually becoming a trader.
 He rose quickly through the company and became a full partner at the age of thirty-four.

 In 1978, Billy Salomon named Gutfreund to succeed him as head of the firm, becoming the highest paid Wall Street executive at the time.
 Besides his executive office on the 43rd floor of 1 New York Plaza, Gutfreund frequently occupied a two-person desk at the head of the massive, double-decker 41st floor fixed income trading floor, known as 'the Room', where Gutfreund would regularly give advice to individual traders.

 In early 1991, when Gutfreund was CEO of Salomon Brothers, a major scandal took place regarding the way Treasury bond trading was done by Salomon.
 Paul Mozer, head of the Government Bond desk at Salomon Brothers, was submitting bids in excess of what was allowed by the Treasury rules.
 When this was discovered and brought to the attention of Gutfreund, he did not immediately suspend Mr. Mozer.
 The exposure of Mr. Mozer's repeated violations of U.S. government bond auction rules resulted in a significant scandal during which regulators and some politicians called on the firm to be stripped of its Primary Dealer status.
 This action would have threatened the survival of the firm, then the largest participant in the U.S. government and mortgage bond trading markets.

 Warren Buffett, who through Berkshire Hathaway had recently acquired a $700 million preferred equity position in Salomon, became alarmed by the activities of the firm.
-Buffett actively took measures with Salomon in order to protect his investment, including briefly serving as CEO of Salomon Brothers.
+Buffett actively took measures with Salomon in order to protect his investment, including briefly being CEO of Salomon Brothers.
 As a result of the scandal, Gutfreund and other senior managers of Salomon were forced to resign in 1991.

 From January 2002, Gutfreund was senior managing director and executive committee member of the investment bank C.E.
 Unterberg, Towbin.
 He was also president of Gutfreund & Company, a New York-based financial consulting firm that specialized in advising corporations and financial institutions in the US, Europe and Asia.